Bankruptcy Attorneys for Chapter 7 in Georgia

 Some debts in bankruptcy are not dischargeable, including student loans and taxes.
 However, income taxes that were filed more than three years before a bankruptcy filing are usually dischargeable.
 Further, if a debtor in bankruptcy is able to prove that he or she is suffering from an undue hardship that will prevent the debtor from repaying the student loan debt, then it may be possible to discharge student loan debt.

-The Chapter 7 341 Hearing or Meeting of Creditors
+The Chapter 7 in Georgia 341 Hearing or Meeting of Creditors

 After you file a Chapter 7 bankruptcy case in Georgia, there is normally one hearing known as the 341 Meeting of Creditors, where the trustee and creditors can ask you questions.
 The trustee’s questions are typically aimed to see if you have any assets that can be sold to repay creditors.
-The trustee also conducts an examination to see if any fraudulent transfers of property were made prior to filing.
+The trustee also examines to see if any fraudulent transfers of property were made prior to filing.
 Creditors have the right to appear at the hearing and ask you questions.
-However, it is rare that creditors appear at this meeting of creditors.
+However, creditors rarely appear at this meeting of creditors.

 You are required to take two credit counseling courses in order to file Chapter 7, one before you file and one after you file.
 At the end of your bankruptcy case, the court will order that your debts are discharged, giving you a “fresh start.”
 The filing fee for a Chapter 7 is $306.00.
 Other fees include fees for credit counseling, tax transcripts, and credit reports.
 Attorneys’ fees for a Chapter 7 in Atlanta, Georgia vary depending on your specific case.
 If you have any further questions about Chapter 7 bankruptcy in Atlanta, Georgia, please call Law Offices of Charles Clapp at (404) 585-0040 or contact us on the web for a free consultation with an Atlanta bankruptcy attorney.